frkanz/A-CFD-Tutorial-in-Julia/README.md

 h(0) = 0
 h(∞) = 1

 The equations given above are solved using Thomas algorithm.
-The solution vector is ploted and compared with Schlichting.
+The solution vector is ploted and compared with results from Schlichting's Boundary-layer theory book.

 <img src="./001-Blasius_Flow/BlasiusProfile.png" width="50%" height="50%">